BotSquirrel/BotSquirrel/README.md

 # Hello, folks! <img src="https://raw.githubusercontent.com/MartinHeinz/MartinHeinz/master/wave.gif" width="30px">
 My name is Luka Leppens and i'm a software developer and student.
 You can find me on [![LinkedIn][2.2]][2].

-## I'm a student and a developer!
+## 👨‍🎓 I'm a student and a developer!

-- 🔭 I’m currently working on Laravel
+- ✏️ I’m currently working on learning Laravel & Unity
-- 🌱 I’m currently learning too much!
+- 📚 I’m working to finish my studies
 - ⚡ Fun fact: i love to drink every kind of coffee ☕

 <br />